 Notifications

-Select the notification to go to the respective detail page of the Audit or Policy.
+Select the notification to go to the respective detail page of the audit or policy.

 Test Trends

-The test trends widget displays the status of your company’s monitoring tests week.
-The 'Total failing tests' line displays the total number of failing tests with the percentage change since seven (7) days prior.
-For example, if you had 2 failing tests 7 days ago, and you have remediated them both, your test trend will be down 200%.
-Further down you will be able to dig in a bit deeper into each individual category of tests.
+The Test Trends widget displays the status of your company’s monitoring tests each week.
+The “Total failing tests” line displays the total number of failing tests with the percentage change since seven (7) days prior.
+For example, if you had two failing tests seven days ago and you have remediated them both, your test trend will be down 200%.

 Policy Status